trustcrypto/ledgerjs/packages/logs/README.md

 <img src="https://user-images.githubusercontent.com/211411/34776833-6f1ef4da-f618-11e7-8b13-f0697901d6a8.png" height="100" />

-## @ledgerhq/logs
+## trustcrypto/logs

-Utility library that is used by all Ledger libraries to dispatch logs so we can deal with them in a unified way.
+Utility library that is used by all onlykey libraries to dispatch logs so we can deal with them in a unified way.

 ## API